sonowz/Serendipity/README.md

 - Incompatible with mods that **removes** vanilla science pack item
   - Mods that **add** science pack item is compatible (ex: Bob's mod)
 - Mods that adds ridiculous item chain or tech might result in ridiculous recipe
-  - For Bob's mod, `raw diamond` could appear in science pack 1
-  - For Bob's mod, `tungstic acid barrel` could appear in science pack 2
-  - Turning on `double recipe` option is recommended in such mods, so that you can discard that recipe
+  - Turning on `double recipe` option is recommended in such cases, so that you can discard that recipe

 ## Possible Features
 - Generate alternative science pack recipe (which is harder, but low cost)